 - Routine medical exams; history; measurements; sensory (vision and auditory) screening; and neuropsychiatric evaluation and development screening; and assessment. - Hereditary and metabolic screening at birth. - Appropriate immunizations as recommended by the Advisory Committee on Immunization Practices.
-This includes, but is not limited to: flu shots; and travel immunizations. - Tuberculin tests; hematocrit, hemoglobin, and other appropriate blood tests; urinalysis; and blood tests to screen for lead poisoning (as required by state law). - Preventive care and screenings supported by the Health Resources and Services Administration. - Other preventive health services as required by applicable federal and state laws and regulations.
-This includes, but is not limited to, preventive health services as recommended by the U.S. Preventive Services Task Force. - Other related routine services that are furnished in line with Blue Cross and Blue Shield medical policies.
+This includes, but is not limited to: flu shots; and travel immunizations. - Tuberculin tests; hematocrit, hemoglobin, and other appropriate blood tests; urinalysis; and blood tests to screen for lead poisoning (as required by state law). - Preventive health services and screenings as recommended by the U.S. Preventive Services Task Force and the U.S. Department of Health and Human Services. - Other routine services furnished in line with Blue Cross and Blue Shield medical policies.